pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 A nice aspect of working with SQL in a Python environment is that machine learning libraries can be immediately integrated.
 We can import high-level functions for advanced data science with only a few lines of code, and wrap SQL extractions in Python loops if the data are too large to work with all at once.

 SQL offers the ability to create functions as well.
 For example, we could create a 'fuzzy lookup' function using Levenshtein distance, or a function to calculate the number of working days between dates.
 However, SQL by itself does not permit data visualization, and the ability to extend its functionality to machine learning capabilities is minimal.

-The below will integrate Python with an SQL query in order to cluster product descriptions based on semantic similarity, and visualize the results in an interactive 3D chart.
+The below will integrate Python and SQL in order to cluster product descriptions based on semantic similarity, and visualize the results in an interactive 3D chart.

 The challenge is to:

 1. From the <code>products</code> table, pull <code>productCode</code> and <code>productName</code>, and from the prodlines table, pull <code>textDescription</code>.
 Concatenate <code>productName</code> with <code>textDescription.</code>

-2. Convert the concatenated text to word embeddings - high-dimensional vectors of real numbers in continuous space, generated by a neural network, and saved to an importable library.
-The more similar the description text, the closer the direction of the vectors (and there are other neat capabilities, like analogy calculations).
+2. Convert the concatenated text to word embeddings - high-dimensional vectors of real numbers in continuous space, generated by a neural network (based on context), and saved to an importable library.
+The more similar the description text, the closer the direction of the vectors (there are other neat capabilities, like analogy calculations).

 3. Use a dimensionality reduction technique called UMAP (Uniform Manifold Approximation Projection) to project the high-dimensional data onto a lower-dimensional space that we can visualize, with as minimal a loss of information as possible.
+This is possible because of the manifold hypothesis - that the meaningful structure of high-dimensional data often lies on or near a lower-dimensional manifold embedded in that space.

-4. Visualize in a 3D interactive plot using Plotly.
+4. Visualize the results in an interactive 3D plot, using Plotly.

 ```python